rl-institut/offgridders/docs/Exemplary.rst

 * Off-grid micro grid interconnecting to national grid (consumption and feed-in)
 * Optimal local capacities for off-grid site with national grid access

-The results of the oemof-optimizations have to be interpreted considering the evaluated scenario.
-Further detail on that can be found in `Evaluation of oemof results <https://offgridders.readthedocs.io/en/latest/Evaluation.html>`_.
+The results of the oemof-optimizations have to be interpreted considering the evaluated scenario:

-(Are these features or are they part of the result?
-If feels like this list (Dispatch,Off-grid micro..) needs a caption or a title)\

-* **Dispatch optimization of off-grid micro grid** with base case capacities.
+#. **Dispatch optimization of off-grid micro grid** with base case capacities.
-* **Off-grid micro grid** with base case capacities interconnecting with national grid:
+#.  **Off-grid micro grid** with base case capacities interconnecting with national grid:
     * Only consumption from national grid
     * Consumption from and feed-in to national grid

+Further detail on that can be found in `Evaluation of oemof results <https://offgridders.readthedocs.io/en/latest/Evaluation.html>`_.

 Off-grid micro grid with fixed capacities
 -----------------------------------------